 - She picked at her fingers until they were raw

-- She never felt as if she was good enough
+- She never, ever felt as if she was good enough

 I never realized how wrong all of this was, how badly her anxiety controlled her life.
-It didn’t occur to me that she went to dire lengths to be the very best because she didn’t believe in herself, that there was a constant tapping on her shoulder telling her to do better, that she lived in constant fear of rejection.
+It didn’t occur to me that she went to dire lengths to be the very best because she didn’t believe in herself, that there was a constant tapping on her shoulder telling her to do better.
+She lived in constant fear of rejection.

-Lauren lost her will to live the day she day she moved out of her boyfriend’s apartment.
-It put my mom and I in a frenzied panic.
+Lauren’s lifelong battle with anxiety colided with a traumatic event and sent her into a depressive episode so deep, she was unable to overcome it.
 Despite her lack of happiness and bottomed-out self-confidence, she continued pursuing her doctoral degree and went to work every Sunday.
 After the constant persistence of our family, her doctor officially diagnosed her anxiety and she began seeing a therapist.
-We knew that Lauren was depressed, but believed that she was on the road to recovery.
+We saw her emptiness, but believed that she was on the road to recovery.

 I know deep down in my soul that Lauren could have pulled through and emerged from her depression with the help of professionals.
-I know that she could have lived the most fulfilling life as a Doctor of Pharmacy, mother, and wife.
+I know that she could have lived the most fulfilling life as a Pharmacist, mother, wife, and friend.
 She would have saved lives, and spread an abundance of kindness to everyone that had the pleasure to cross paths with her.
-She would raise her children with love and gratitude and continue her life’s work of helping those in need.
+She would raise her children with love and gratitude and continued her life’s work of helping those in need.

 Acceptance is the most difficult part of the grieving process, but I am committed to accepting that Lauren is continuing her work from Heaven.
 She is at peace, and the love shown forth to her is visible.
 She is the spark that started the fire in our mission to educate others on mental illness and suicide prevention.